 A Brand Portal doesn’t operate in isolation—it needs to fit into your organisation’s broader technology ecosystem.
 That means ensuring smooth integration with your existing DAM, project management tools, marketing automation platforms, and content management systems (CMS).

-For PMI, their Brand Portal needed to work alongside Adobe Workfront, Adobe Experience Manager, and various other internal systems.
+For this Global FMCG business, their Brand Portal needed to work alongside Adobe Workfront, Adobe Experience Manager, and various other internal systems.
 Our goal was to minimise manual effort by allowing teams to access and use assets directly within the platforms they already worked with.

 When building a Brand Portal, consider: